mohamedsharief-dev/Space-Travel-Booking/README.md

 <a href="https://space-travel-brochure-webpage.netlify.app/">VISIT LIVE DEPLOYMENT</a>

-This project is a creative endeavor to build a Space Travel Brochure Webpage using HTML, CSS, and JavaScript.
+This project is a creative endeavor to build a Space Travel booking WebApp using HTML, CSS, and JavaScript.
 It's designed to simulate a brochure for hypothetical space travel, showcasing destinations, space vehicles, and booking information.
 This project aims to combine imaginative content with modern web development techniques.

 Key Features: